nibba228/top-rated-IMDb-films/README.md

 # top-rated-IMDb-films

-I deicded to parse 250 top rated films by IMDb users to practise parsing
+I decided to parse 250 top rated films by IMDb users to practise parsing